-The MRI will use powerful magnets and radio waves to detect the presence of the dislocation using cross sectional images of the shoulder and arm.
+The MRI will use powerful magnets and radio waves to detect the presence of the dislocation using cross-sectional images of the shoulder and arm.
 Soft tissue injuries like ligamentous tears can be seen on an MRI study and can tell the doctor if surgery is necessary.

 Most individuals can be treated in the ER; however, the most difficult cases are handled in the operating room.

 There are many different techniques used to reduce a dislocated shoulder and sometimes it takes multiple techniques before relocation is successful.
 One particular technique involves sedating the patient and partially abducting the arm, applying strong traction to the arm so the head of the humerus slips into the glenoid fossa.
-The techniques may be slightly different, depending on the type of shoulder dislocation there is.
+The techniques may be slightly different, depending on the type of dislocation it is.

 Once the shoulder is relocated, it is imperative to keep it close to the body with the elbow in a flexed position.
 A sling or shoulder immobilizer is used to keep the shoulder in one position until the ligaments and muscles heal.
-The doctor often prescribes prescription pain killers to ease the pain for a few days.
+The doctor often prescribes prescription painkillers to ease the pain for a few days.

 Often the sling is used for about 1-3 weeks.
-In general, the arm should be placed in internal rotation while it is in the sling.
-Even while in the sling, it is encouraged to have the patient use the elbow, hand and wrist in order to keep these joints from stiffening up.
+In general, the arm should be placed in the internal rotation while it is in the sling.
+Even while in the sling, it is encouraged to have the patient use the elbow, hand, and wrist in order to keep these joints from stiffening up.
 The patient needs to work with his or her parascapular muscles while in the sling in order to strengthen them before actually getting out of the sling.